-the y will become tomorrow's captains of business.
-81. The author suggests that a manger should hold aview on nagement. Α. economical B. geographical C. international D. financial 82.
-Spea aking of the problems of training and motivating labourers, the author implies A. ourers should keep up with the rapid development of modern technology. labourers pay more attention to wages. labourers want to advance themselves there is a radical change in management style.
-83. ch of the following statements is NOT true?
-Globalization and demography lead to the differences between the work forces of the last century and those of the next century.
-At present, white males make up only a small proportion of work forces in American firms.
-In the next century, women and minorities will become the major part of work forces in the United States.
-The need to produce goods and services at quality levels previously will call for a work force with much higher levels of education and skills.
-84. the first sentence of Paragraph 7, the author means that • managers should master modern technology managers should have access to technological knowledge / / / managers should focus on functional tasks managers should cooperate with technicians 85. main topic of this passage is the new concept of management the great shift of management style the qualities of managers for the 21 st century the technique of modern management of managers all people who live in poverty are permanently starving - is a manipulation.
+81. e author suggests that a manger should hold a view on inagement.
+A. economical B. geographical C. international D. financial 82.
+Spe eaking of the problems of training and motivating labourers, the author implies A. labourers should keep up with the rapid development of modern technology.
+B. labourers pay more attention to wages.
+C. labourers want to advance themselves D. there is a radical change in management style.
+83. Wh ich of the following statements is NOT true?
+A. Globalization and demography lead to the differences between the work forces of the last century and those of the next century.
+B. At present, white males make up only a small proportion of work forces in American firms.
+C. In the next century, women and minorities will become the major part of work forces in the United States.
+D. The need to produce goods and services at quality levels previously will call for a work force with much higher levels of education and skills.
+84. Ву the first sentence of Paragraph 7, the author means that A. managers should master modern technology B. managers should have access to technological knowledge C. managers should focus on functional tasks managers should cooperate with technicians 85. e main topic of this passage is the new concept of management В. the great shift of management style the qualities of managers for the 21 st century the technique of modern management of managers K Tex t F

+Restricting the problem of Third World countries to hunger alone - although not all people who live in poverty are permanently starving - is a manipulation.
 This way the unjust division of the world is disregarded.
 And so we hear that out of six billion people in the world, only 800 million are starving.
 The reality is that two-thirds of the earth's population, or four billion people, lives in poverty.